Caribbean Story Part 1: Light the Lamp

-“Mama, we don't want to waste things.
-Only you could light de lamp wid one scratch o’ de match. ” Henry was usually the self-appointed spokesperson.
+“Mama, we don't want to waste matches.
+Only you could light de lamp wid one scratch."

 “Speak properly, Henry.
 Come out here, Lulu.”
 Obedience was an applied virtue in Janie’s house.

 She continued when Lulu made her appearance.
 “When you all pray tonight, beg God to make a way for us to get through the problems we already have, and plead with Him not to add anymore right now.
 Lulu, we will talk tomorrow when we come home from work.
 Josie, never leave this house unless I know where you going.
 Same for you, Henry.
 And don’t ever let it get dark in here again.
-We may be poor, but we can afford light.
-Lord knows how much I need His light.”
+We may be poor, but we can afford light."

 What aspect of this Caribbean story is most unfamiliar to you?